 This grab-bag of oddballs, B-sides, and rarities is a completist’s dream, featuring 4 versions of the two most enduring songs, the opening and closing themes from the first series (Space Battleship Yamato and The Scarlet Scarf).
 This collection includes the indispensable full-length mixes with vocalist Isao Sasaki (above right) and the Royal Knights Chorus, the extremely rare English versions (with Sasaki doing some impressive vocal calisthenics to belt out the tunes), the irresistable karaoke versions (it’s impossible to listen to these and NOT sing along), and “TV size” versions that match what was actually heard in some of the episodes.

 Isao Sasaki easily dominates the rest of the album with six more tracks, all of which are new to CD.
 Four of them qualify as “image songs,” an interesting term that describes spinoff tracks that were released as singles but not used in any film.
 In today’s parlance, they would be “inspired by” whatever production they relate to.
 The lengthiest of these, Yamato 10 Year Tribute, was Sasaki’s last Yamato single, released as an EP with Final Yamato in March ’83.
-His two remaining tracks are cover-versions of songs originally performed by other vocalists; From Yamato with Love from Farewell to Yamato, and Love Until That Day from Be Forever.
+His two remaining tracks are cover-versions of songs originally performed by other vocalists; From Yamato with Love from Farewell to Yamato, and Until The Day of Love from Be Forever.

 Female vocalists provide another three tracks from the Be Forever era, demo versions of Life of Love and Galactic Legend and an image song called Face in the Stars.
 All are performed by Mitsuko Horie, who performed one of the two closing themes from the Yamato III TV series.
 Last but not least are three more karaoke-style tracks that will test your ability to sing in Japanese for years to come; Yamato!!
 The New Voyage, Pendant of Stars (from Be Forever), and the magnificent Yamato ’83 from Final Yamato.